adwise-fiu/Level-Site-PPDT/README.md

     kubectl apply -f k8/level_sites

 You will then need to wait until all the level sites are launched.
 To verify this, please run the following command.
+Be sure to run the logs command to confirm the level-sites are up.

     kubectl get pods
+    kubectl logs -f <LEVEL-SITE-POD>

 All the pods that say level_site should have a status _running_.

 After verifying that all the pods are running properly, the next step is to